 Why Create an Audiobook

-Because the cost of creating audiobooks is reasonable, authors enjoy the wide profit margin.
+Because the cost of creating audiobooks is reasonable, authors enjoy a wide profit margin.
 I’d like to say as long as you’re not hiring Morgan Freeman you’ve got no worries about costs, but there are services out there with exorbitant rates.
 Do your research and you’ll be glad to have an extra source of income.

 Better Reach for Non-Readers

 Between hectic schedules and shorter attention spans, many people have turned into non-readers.
-They don’t have the patience to sit down and read, when they can listen and multi-task instead.
+They don’t have the patience to sit down and read when they can listen and multi-task instead.
 With audiobooks, it’s gain with no pain.

 Audiobooks initially started back in the 1930s to help the visually impaired and were, in fact, the first use for LPs.
 For decades audiobooks were neglected, till technology caught up in the 1980s and the audiobook industry took off.
 In recent years audiobooks enjoyed another boom in sales, with sales doubling in the past five years alone.